 we see that $\{P_1, Q_1\}, \dots, \{P_6, Q_6 \}$ give the non-identity components of the six $\mathrm{I}_3$ fibers.
 The curve $E_1$ gives a section $Q$ of height $4/3$, whereas the class of $L_3 - L_2 + L_1 + O$ is a $3$-torsion section $T$.
 The discriminant of the lattice spanned by these sections and the components of the fibers is $4/3 \cdot 3^6/9 = 108$, so it is all of $\Lambda$.
 We must now show that generically, $\Lambda$ is all of $\overline{\NS}(X)$.

-Since $108 = 2^2 \cdot 3^3$, we just need to check that $\Lambda$ is $2$- and $3$-saturated.
+For a very general $X$ in this family of K3 surfaces, the rank of $\overline{\NS}(X)$ is at most $15$, since the dimension of the moduli space is $3 \cdot 4 - 7 = 5$.
+Since the discriminant of $\Lambda$ is $108 = 2^2 \cdot 3^3$, we just need to check that $\Lambda$ is $2$- and $3$-saturated.
 We observe from the configuration of fibers that there cannot be a $2$-torsion section, and that $Q$ cannot be twice a section $Q'$, since this would force the height of $Q'$ to be $1/3$, which is impossible.
 This checks $2$-saturation.
 For similar reasons, $Q$ cannot be thrice a point, and there cannot be a $9$-torsion point.
 So we just need to check that the elliptic surface does not have full $3$-torsion.
 Observe that if $T'$ were another $3$-torsion section, independent of $T$ over $\F_3$, then to have height $0 = 4 - 6(2/3)$, both $T$ and $T'$ must intersect non-identity components of each of the six $\mathrm{I}_3$ fibers.